inveniosoftware/training/02-invenio-tour/README.md

 ## Step 6: Create an admin user through the CLI

-Let's a crete a new user and give him admin permissions to the instance:
+Let's a crete a new user and give them admin permissions to the instance:

 ```bash
 $ cd my-site